Historian in focus

 Members of our Department have a huge variety of research interests, ranging

 from social and cultural history to politics and international relations.
-Themes
+Themes of particular research

 We have an excellent record of winning research grants from major funding